sobangrewal479/urbannest-support-bot/README.md

 This is a portfolio/MVP version.
 In a real client project, the lead view would normally be upgraded into a secure owner dashboard/admin portal with login protection.

+## Demo Video

+Watch the working project demonstration:

+[AI Website Support Bot with Lead Capture] https://youtu.be/DsSZat3IS9k

 ## Purpose

 The purpose of this project is to help a furniture business: